panicsteve/shutup-css/README.md

 ## How do I install it on my computer?

 The simplest way to use shutup.css on a conventional desktop or laptop computer is with a browser extension.
-Currently there are extensions for Safari and Chrome on any operating system:
+Currently there are extensions for Safari, Chrome and Firefox on any operating system:

 * [Shut Up for Safari](https://safari-extensions.apple.com/details/?id=net.rickyromero.shutup-TMM5P68287) by [Ricky Romero](https://rickyromero.com)
 * [Shut Up for Chrome](https://chrome.google.com/webstore/detail/oklfoejikkmejobodofaimigojomlfim?hl=en-US&amp;gl=US) by [Ricky Romero](https://rickyromero.com)